nlsynth/karuta/docs/usersguide.rst

    process th1() {
      // Does handshake and arbitration
      m.f()
-     // Inlined for this thread.
+     // Inlined for this process.
      g()
    }

    process th2() {
      // Does handshake and arbitration
      m.f()
-     // Different inlined instance for this thread. g()
+     // Different inlined instance for this process. g()
    }